 Like regular A. tuberosa and common milkweed (A. syriaca), this U.S. native serves as a food source for monarch butterfly larvae, which feed on the leaves.
 The flowers also attract a variety of adult butterflies, as well as other pollinators.
 Butterfly weed grows in distinct clumps; no worries about it spreading like some other milkweeds can.
 Full sun.
 Perennial; Zones 3 to 9.

-Collected in October 2021.
+2021-collected seeds sold out.
+I hope to collect again in October 2022.
 Provenance Bucks County, PA (seeds are from wild plants growing in my meadow).
 At least 20 seeds.

 Please read the germination information as well before ordering.